juspay/services-flake/README.md

 # services-flake

-NixOS-like services for Nix flakes, as a [process-compose-flake](https://github.com/Platonic-Systems/process-compose-flake) module (based on flake-parts).
-Declarative, composable, and reproducible services for your development environment.
+Declarative, composable, and reproducible services for your development environment, as a [process-compose-flake](https://github.com/Platonic-Systems/process-compose-flake) module (based on [flake-parts](https://flake.parts)).
 Supports MacOS and Linux.

 ![Demo](./doc/demo.gif)